SkyLundy/FieldtypeFormSelect/README.md

 ## Nifty Tricks

 Form Select provides another way to render your form.
 To render the markup for a form that was selected, call `$page->render('your_form_select_field')`, and voila- your form is rendered to the page.

+This module is compatible with [FormBuilderHtmx](https://processwire.com/modules/form-builder-htmx/) which adds AJAX submission abilities to forms built with FormBuilder.